 Strollers: Strollers are not permitted in the seating area.
 Fans can check strollers during games through October outside at Gate 10 or in the United Club at the Concierge desks on the United Club 100 Level.
 No other prohibited item can be checked.

 The Transportation Center, (a.k.a.
-"East Museum Lot") at the corner of McFetridge and Museum Campus Drive, is where CTA, Metra shuttle, and Pace bus services will be available for fans' drop-off and pick-up.
-For schedule and route information, please contact the Regional Transit Authority at: (312) 836-7000 or rtachicago.com.
+"East Museum Lot") at the corner of McFetridge and Special Olympics Drive, is where CTA, Metra shuttle, and Pace bus services will be available for fans' drop-off and pick-up.
+For schedule and route information, please contact the Regional Transit Authority at: (312) 836-7000 or RTAChicago.com.
 Due to limited parking on gameday, we strongly encourage utilizing public transportation.

 Metra Commuter Trains